 ECEMF is a Horizon 2020 funded project.
-The aim of the project is to establish a European focal-point – the forum – for energy and climate researchers and policy makers to tackle the key challenge of our time – how to achieve climate neutrality.
+The aim of the project is to establish a European forum to bring together energy and climate researchers and policy makers to tackle the key challenge of our time – how to achieve climate neutrality.

 The ECEMF consortium is led by KTH Royal Institute of Technology, and consists of 15 partners in total from 9 countries.